PeterPerhac/blog/_posts/2017-06-05-polymorphisms.md

   cpa.plus(a1, a2)
 {% endhighlight %}

-This means that in order to call the `plus` method, the compiler will need to be able to find evidence that behaviour/properties described by `CanPlus` have been implemented for the actual type of `A` (or an explicit instance must be provided by programmer).
+This means that in order to call the `plus` method, the compiler will need to be able to find evidence that behaviour/properties described by `CanPlus` have been implemented for the actual type of `A` (or an explicit instance must be provided by the programmer).

 ## Type classes

-What determines membership of a type `T` in a type class `TC` is the ability to provide an implementation of the trait `TC` for the specific type `T`.
-For example, the `String` type could be a member of the `Party` type class, if the compiler could find an instance of `Party[String]` in the implicit scope.
+What determines membership of a type `T` in a type class `TC` is the ability to provide an implementation of the trait `TC` for the specific type `T` (i.e. an instance of `TC[T]`).
+For example, the `String` type could be a member of the `Party` type class, if the compiler could find an implicit instance of `Party[String]` in scope.
 This would serve as _evidence_ that the type `String` indeed belongs to the class of types that __know how to `Party`__.

+([Read this article](http://eed3si9n.com/revisiting-implicits-without-import-tax) to understand how implicits are resolved.)

 ## Values, Types and Kinds